giantswarm/docs/src/content/meta/glossary.md

 ## Platform API

-Is the entrypoint of the [cloud-native developer platform](#cloud-native-developer-platform).
-Everything in the platform is exposed via the API, allowing the automation of processes and fostering standardization.
-The Platform API is a fully compliant Kubernetes API extended with some custom resources to enable a variety of use cases.
-[Know more here](#future-link-to-platform-api-intro-page).
+The Platform API is the entrypoint of Giant Swarm's [cloud-native developer platform](#cloud-native-developer-platform).
+Everything in the platform is exposed via the Platform API, allowing the automation of processes, including GitOps support, and fostering standardization.
+The Platform API is the Kubernetes API of the Management Cluster, extended with custom resources such as [`App`](#managed-apps] to enable a variety of use cases.
+[Learn more here](#future-link-to-platform-api-intro-page).

 ## Platform operator